Set Configuration Options

 }

 Please note that the setting is final and cannot be changed subsequently.
-We will provide a migration path once multi-domain is fully implemented.
+We will provide a migration path once multi-sync-domain functionality is fully implemented.

 Fail Fast Mode